Sven-I-Am/typescript-solid/README.md

   - The why behind this principle is again, scalability, code extension and maintainability
   - By adhering to the LSP, we can prevent an undesirable outcome when inserting new subClasses into working code
 - **I = Interface Segregation Principle (ISP)**
+  - By making interfaces as lean as possible and only as fat as needed, we can prevent unnecessary functionality on classes and entities that implement these interfaces
+  - From the start of a project always keep in mind what roles you want your interface to have.
+  - Keeping the number of roles down to a minimum, guarantees better scalability and maintainability
+    - I keep thinking of Tailwind CSS and it's utility based classes.
+Creating interfaces with just one role each makes sense to me.
+We can always just implement multiple interfaces when the situation calls for it

 ## 7. To Do